dtkeppler/100-days-of-code/log.md

 **Today's Progress**: Continued FCC Basic JavaScript course; currently on "Profile Lookup"

 **Takeaways:**  Worked on data structures and loops.
 Starting to get tricky; gonna need to spend more time on Profile Lookup.
-Should review "Using Objects for Lookups" and "Nesting For Loops" again.
+Should review "Using Objects for Lookups" and "Nesting For Loops" exercises again.

 **Link to work:** n/a